Answers to all kinds of questions, even the un-frequent ones.

 To learn more and enroll, log in to A+ Online Banking and click the Services menu > Text Banking Enrollment.

 Once you’re enrolled, you’ll receive a welcome text message.
-Type list and hit send to get a list of commands with abbreviations on obtaining balances, conducting transfers, and more.
-For example, to get your account balances, type bal and hit send.
+Text LIST and hit send to get a list of commands with abbreviations on obtaining balances, conducting transfers, and more.

 What is a routing number?